openrewrite/rewrite-docs/v1beta/pointcut-expressions.md

 # Pointcut Expressions

 Many recipes operate on method declarations or invocations.
 Pointcut method expressions are a mechanism for configuring and developing these recipes.
-Rewrite's pointcut method expressions are derived from AspectJ.
-AspectJ uses the "pointcut" terminology more generally and expansively than Rewrite does.
-In Rewrite a "Pointcut expression" is comparable to AspectJ's "Pointcut method expressions".
+OpenRewrite's pointcut method expressions are derived from AspectJ.
+AspectJ uses the "pointcut" terminology more generally and expansively than OpenRewrite does.
+In OpenRewrite a "Pointcut expression" is comparable to AspectJ's "Pointcut method expressions".

 ## Anatomy of a Pointcut Expression